skyportal/skyportal/doc/period.md

 ![Periodogram page](images/periodogram.png)

 The periods are saved as `Annotation`s, and the app searches for annotated periods with the keyword "period."
+Therefore, to add a period the app recognizes,  post an annotation with data: {'period': <value>} as an annotation (in units of days).
+The keyword for period can be capitalized or not.
+In the case of multiple annotations with periods posted, the most recent annotation is plotted.
 For those sources with this annotation, the `SourceTable` includes a phase-folded light curve on that period.